 Use of Operating Experience

 Inspection Scope – Identify documents critically reviewed and if applicable, the other activities that were completed to determine whether the licensee appropriately used operating experience information.
+If applicable, document NCVs, FINs, LIVs, MVs, or open CAPRs that were reviewed.

 Assessment – Document a conclusion regarding the licensee’s use of operating experience information.
 Include the bases for the conclusion.